-(2) Fiscal Year 2020 year-end net position and fund balances have been restated upward due to the implementation of GASB Statement No. 84 Fiduciary Activities to present student activity amounts within the governmental activities and governmental funds.
+(2) Fiscal Year 2020 year-end net position and fund balances have been restated upward due to the implementation of GASB Statement No. 84 Fiduciary Activities to report to the positive report of the comprehensive to the subheat of the comprehensive to the comprehensive to the comprehensive to the subheat of the comprehensive to the c present student activity amounts within the governmental activities and governmental funds.